 What to do if someone experiences a seizure

-If you’re ever nearby when someone has a seizure, there are things you can do to help the person.
+If you’re ever nearby when someone has a seizure, there are things you can do to help the individual.

 Above all, stay calm and try to calm those around you.

-If you or someone you know is affected by epilepsy, the Erlanger Neuroscience Institute offers the region’s only epilepsy monitoring unit, along with specialized neurologic specialists.
+If you or someone you know is affected by epilepsy, the Erlanger Neuroscience Institute can help.
 For more information, call 423-778-9001.